See marvellous marine life

 One of the most spectacular diving and snorkelling sites in the world is at Lord Howe Island, a World Heritage area for its remarkable geology and rare birds, plants and marine life.
 In the Lord Howe Island Marine Park, the world's southernmost coral reefs teem with over 500 species of fish.

-On the South Coast, Shellharbour in the Illawarra makes the most of its stunning location with a number of dazzling beaches and many diving and snorkelling operators that can take you right to where the action is.
-Bass Point is the region's only marine aquatic reserve and one of the South Coast's scuba dive and snorkel hot spots.
-Close by on Montague Island just off Narooma you can snorkel or dive with seals.
+On the South Coast, Shellharbour is a gorgeous location with diving and snorkelling operators that can take you right to where the action is.
+Bass Point in Shell Cove is a marine reserve and one of the South Coast's scuba dive and snorkel hot spots.
+Farther south, Jervis Bay's marine park has resident dolphins and on Montague Island just off Narooma, you can snorkel or dive with seals.